-For 2020, we paid Dr. Russo an annualized base salary of \$450,000.
-Dr. Huber commenced employment with us in April 2020, and we initially paid Dr. Huber an annualized base salary of \$442,000, which was pro-rated based on the date of his commencement of employment.
-Effective January 1, 2021, our board of directors determined to increase the annual base salary for Dr. Russo and Dr. Huber to \$463,500 and \$455,000, respectively.
+In January 2021, our board of directors set the base salary for Dr. Russo and Dr. Huber at \$463,500 and \$455,000, respectively.
 Mr. Salvatore commenced employment with us in March 2021, and we initially paid Mr. Salvatore an annualized base salary of \$360,000, which was pro-rated based on the date of his commencement of employment.
 In connection with our initial public offering in October 2021, the annual base salary for each of Drs.
 Russo and Huber and Mr. Giovine was increased to \$575,000, \$475,000 and \$400,000, respectively.
+In connection with Dr. Huber's appointment as our president and head of research and development in June 2022, the annual base salary for Dr. Huber was increased to \$500,000.
+In December 2022, our compensation committee increased Dr. Russo's annual base salary to \$598,000 and Dr. Huber's salary to \$520,000, effective January 1, 2023.
+Mr. Giovine resigned as our chief financial officer and ceased being employed by the company in August 2022.

-Annual Ronus
+Annual Bonus

 Our board of directors may, in its discretion, award bonuses to our named executive officers from time to time.
 Our letter agreements with our named executive officers provide that they will be eligible for annual performance-based bonuses up to a specified percentage of their salary, subject to approval by our board of directors.
 We typically establish annual bonus targets based on a set of specified corporate goals for our named executive officers and conduct an annual performance review to determine the attainment of such goals.
 Our management may propose bonus awards to our compensation committee primarily based on such review process.
-For 2020 and 2021, our chief executive officer made recommendations to the compensation committee for bonus awards to our named executive officers (other than the chief executive officer).
-In 2020 and 2021, our board of directors made the final determination of the eligibility requirements for and the amount and form of such bonus awards based on the recommendation of the compensation committee.
+For each of 2021 and 2022, our chief executive officer made recommendations to the compensation committee for bonus awards to our named executive officers (other than herself) who were employed by the company at such time.
+In 2021 and 2022, our board of directors made the final determination of the eligibility requirements for and the amount and form of such bonus awards based on the recommendation of the compensation committee.
 The final evaluation made by our board of directors does not involve a predetermined mathematical formula and final bonus amounts may be greater than 100% of the established bonus targets.

-The categories of corporate goals that we used to propose performance-based bonuses to our compensation committee included advancing the company's programs and product candidates, funding efforts, our preparedness toward potentially becoming a publicly traded entity and business development.
-In 2021, based on our achievement or partial achievement, on or before our projected timeline, of specific goals within each category, our board of directors determined that the company achieved 120% of the specified corporate goals.
-Based upon these corporate achievements, and considering subjective factors related to individual performance, the compensation committee approved the following 2021 annual cash bonus payments for each of our named executive officers:
+The categories of corporate goals that we used to propose performance-based bonuses to our compensation committee included progressing the company's initial clinical development for its most advanced product candidates, developing a diverse discovery pipeline and platform for transformative tumor-selective therapies, building the company with a focus on capitalization, culture and enhanced corporate operations, and business development.
+In December 2022, based on our achievement or partial achievement, on or before our projected timeline, of specific goals within each category, as well as successfully navigating key challenges, our board of directors determined that the company achieved 97% of the corporate goals.
+Based upon these corporate achievements, and considering subjective factors related to individual performance, the compensation committee approved the following 2022 annual cash bonus payments for each of our named executive officers:

-Named Executive Officer Target Award (% of Base Salary) 2021 Actual Cash Incentive Payment (\$) 2021 Actual Cash Incentive Payment (% of Target Award) (1)
+Named Executive Officer Target Award (% of Base Salary) 2022 Actual Cash Incentive Payment (\$) 2022 Actual Cash Incentive Payment (% of Target Award) (1)

 René Russo, Pharm.D.
-55% 379,500 120%
+55% 306,763 97%

 Martin Huber, M.D.
-45% 269,325 126%

-Salvatore Giovine 40% 193,600 121%
+50% 242,500 97%

-Dr. Russo's target award is weighted 100% with respect to corporate achievement.
-Dr. Huber's and Mr. Giovine's target award is weighted 80% with respect to corporate achievement and 20% with respect to individual achievement.
+(1) Dr. Russo's target award is weighted 100% with respect to corporate achievement.
+Dr. Huber's target award is weighted 80% with respect to corporate achievement and 20% with respect to individual achievement.